 This project is led by Dr Lisa DeBruine, one of the founders of Face Facts.
-Dr Iris Holzleitner and Dr Anthony Lee are postdoctoral researchers employed on the project and Vanessa Fassolt is a PhD student involved with the project.
+Dr Iris Holzleitner, Dr Anthony Lee and Kieran O'Shea are postdoctoral researchers employed on the project and Vanessa Fasolt is a PhD student involved with the project.

 Participate in demonstrations of our experimental studies and learn more about how we use computer-graphics to understand how humans perceive faces.

 Click on the face of the baby who looks cuter